Everything you can do

 In view mode (not editing), click any node in the diagram to open a focused chat context for that topic.
 From there you can:

-• Ask follow-up questions in Fast or Thinking mode.
+- Ask follow-up questions in Fast, Thinking, or Auto mode.

 Export canvas as PNG